 In general most brokers will provide new for old, restriction on age will normally apply with campers over 10 years in general being excluded from the new for old cover.
 If your mobile home is over 10 years old most brokers will compensate based on the current market value of your holiday home.

 Most owners of static campervans provide occasional use to family members, close friends or relatives.
 If you fall into this category you will find that most policy providers will still offer cover under these circumstances, but only if you are not charging rent or receiving money in kind.

-Within this niche insurance sector you will find that overall brokers expect that the motorhome to be insured resides in a licensed camping site that provides adequate security some form of surveillance and is in an area that is not prone to flooding.
+Within this niche insurance sector you will find that overall brokers expect that the motorhome to be insured resides in a licensed camping site that provides adequate security with some form of surveillance and is in an area that is not prone to flooding.
 In addition your insured camper home should be securely anchored, any other additional industry approved security items like GPS tracking whilst not mandatory should further help reduce your policy premium.

 A motor vehicle is designed for travel and contains a self contained living section.
 A touring caravan that is non motorised and contains self contained living facilities that can be towed by a vehicle, definition courtesy of the dictionary of confusing phrases.

 Yes.
 On the Inquiry form you will see an option "Type of Caravan " and you may select either static or touring.
 We can provide quotes for single and twin axle touring vans, trailer tent, folding campers and holiday static caravan pitches.